-WRFORP is an all-volunteer organization, founded in 1981 by Boston activist and board member emeritus, Alice Hennessey.
+WRFORP is an all-volunteer organization, founded in 1981 by Boston activist, Alice Hennessey.
 We are deeply grateful to the many volunteers, businesses, and organizations who give their time and treasure to support our work for Boston’s women, children, and families in need.

 Jim “Strad” Engler